 Does taking chlordiazepoxide increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 Studies have not been done to see if chlordiazepoxide could increase the chance for a miscarriage.

-Does taking chlordiazepoxide in the first trimester increase the chance of birth defects?
+Does taking chlordiazepoxide increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 Chlordiazepoxide has not been well studied for use in pregnancy.
 While there have been some reports of birth defects with first trimester use, no clear pattern of birth defects has been associated with this medication.
 Also, most reports did not find a higher chance for birth defects with first trimester use of chlordiazepoxide.

 Chlordiazepoxide has not been well studied for use during pregnancy.
-One study found a higher chance for low birth weight when the mother used chlordiazepoxide during pregnancy.
+One study found a higher chance for low birth weight when chlordiazepoxide was taken during pregnancy.

 I need to take chlordiazepoxide throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-If a woman is taking a benzodiazepine near the time of delivery, then a newborn might have withdrawal symptoms, which are treatable.
-If chlordiazepoxide is used at the end of pregnancy, the baby can be monitored for “floppy infant syndrome” (poor muscle tone), difficulty feeding, irritability, or low body temperature.
+If a person is taking a benzodiazepine near the time of delivery, the newborn might have withdrawal symptoms, which are treatable.
+The symptoms of withdrawal might include lax muscle tone, difficulty feeding, irritability, or low body temperature.
 Not every baby exposed to chlordiazepoxide will have withdrawal symptoms.

 Does taking chlordiazepoxide in pregnancy cause long-term problems in behavior or learning for the baby?